lisds/textbook/_sources/extra/mean_sq_deviations.md

 # The mean and squared differences

-This page is assumes a lot more maths than the standard track of the course.
+This page assumes a lot more maths than the standard track of the course.
 In particular, it assumes that you know the basics of finding the [derivative](https://en.wikipedia.org/wiki/Derivative) of a function.